 We do not see this type of product being quite as successful as a mandibular advancement device or tongue retention device… mostly because those types of devices, while a lot more invasive, can make more precise, focused adjustments to help correct the problem.

 Who Should Use Anti-Snoring Pillows, And When?

-As for when you should use it, you would probably want to use it anytime you slept.
-This also means that you might have to take it with you when you travel… which is a bit of a downside, as these pillows are larger and bulkier than most other anti-snoring products.
+As for when you should use it, you would probably want to use it anytime you sleep.
+This also means that you might have to take it with you when you travel… which is a bit of a downside, as these pillows tend to be larger and bulkier than most other anti-snoring products.